the-moisrex/webpp/webpp/README.md

 anything at runtime.

-There's also a _dynamic router_ which will let the user to dynamically change the routes at runtime but it will cost you some runtime processing which is not that much and you can ignore it for the most part.
+There's also a _dynamic router_ which will let the user to dynamically change the routes at runtime, but it will cost you some runtime processing which is not that much, and you can ignore it for the most part.